-- 1. National governments in cooperation with other spheres of government and relevant partners should: - 11.
-Invest in digital infrastructure with a focus on digital public goods and digital public infrastructure as key drivers of inclusive digital transformation and innovation with the participation of all stakeholders. - 12.
-Strengthen public oversight and appointing national regulatory bodies to oversee cybersecurity, data privacy, and the governance of digital infrastructures, as well as their environmental impact.
+- National governments in cooperation with other spheres/evels of government and relevant partners should:are encouraged to: - Invest in digital infrastructure with a focus on digital public goods and digital-public infrastructure as key drivers of inclusive digital transformation and innovation with the participation of all stakeholders. - Strengthen public oversight and appointing national regulatory bodies to oversee cybersecurity, data privacy, and the governance of digital infrastructures, as well as their environmental impact. - 13.
+Promote the adoption of open standards, interoperability protocol and open-source software to regularly evaluate technologies and improve their safety, continuity, resilience and reliability.